Eric Rapo

-Éric Rapo (born 6 March 1972 in Geneva, Switzerland) is a Swiss former footballer who played as a goalkeeper.
+Éric Rapo (born 6 March 1972) is a Swiss former footballer who played as a goalkeeper.

 Career

 Rapo was reserve goalkeeper for Chênois in the 1993–94 season.
 Due to an injury of the first choice keeper, Rapo came to one appearance in the Nationalliga B the second tier of Swiss football.
 The following season he was loaned to neighbouring club Grand-Lancy.
 As he returned after the loan period Chênois had suffered relegation, but he stayed at the club.
 At this time he was working as warehouse labourer and playing football as amateur.
 For the 1996–97 season Étoile Carouge were looking for a new keeper and so Rapo moved on, playing as first choice goalkeeper in the second tier.
 At the end of the season Étoile Carouge had won the qualifying round and finished the promotion group in second position and thus winning promotion.
 However a year later they could not save themselves from relegation.

 Lausanne-Sport had been monitoring the goalie and Rapo signed his first professional contract with them ahead of the 1998–99 Nationalliga A season as reserve goalkeeper.
 The following season he took over as first choice keeper and stayed this for two seasons.
 However in the 2001–02 season, suffering financial problems Lausanne loaned hime out.
 His first loan was for six months to Yverdon-Sport and for the second half of the season to Wil.
 As he returned from his loan period, Lausanne did not obtain a first level license for the 2002–03 season and so were relegated to the second tier.
 Rapo moved on.